manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 A talented artist who did the very nice and cheap Sketchfab asset that I used for the Quad vehicle.
 - **Asset acquisition: Sketchfab Purchase (4$)**
 - **Licensing type:** [**Sketchfab Standard**](https://sketchfab.com/licenses)
-To be safe, you need to also purchase this asset if you want to include my mod and this asset in another mod that you distribute.

 ### HellGoat Bike
 - **Original 3D Asset:** [**Hell Motogoat**](https://skfb.ly/TCEV)